danyel-ii/cubixles_/docs/60-STATUS/STATE_OF_REVIEW.md

-# cubeless v0 — State of Review (2025-12-31)
+# cubixles_ v0 — State of Review (2025-12-31)

 Last updated: 2025-12-31

 ## Summary

-The repo is aligned on the "cubeless" name, the Farcaster manifest includes both `miniapp` and `frame` blocks, and the mint UI builds metadata with `animation_url` + `external_url`.
+The repo is aligned on the "cubixles_" name, the Farcaster manifest includes both `miniapp` and `frame` blocks, and the mint UI builds metadata with `animation_url` + `external_url`.
 Frontend code is modularized (app core, features, data/chain, UI panels + HUDs).
 Contracts route mint fees and resale royalties to the RoyaltySplitter (50% ETH to owner + 50% swap to $LESS with a 90% owner / 10% burn split), and $LESS supply snapshots/deltas are stored onchain for leaderboard ranking.
 The Next.js app router serves the UI, with hardened `/api/*` routes handling Alchemy and Pinata server-side.
 Coverage gate is enforced at 90% (see `docs/30-SECURITY/SECURITY_AUDIT.md` for latest run).

 ## What’s working